 Admissibility or Inadmissibility of a Plea, Plea Discussions, and Related Statements.
 Arizona Rule of Evidence 410 governs the admissibility of a plea, a plea discussion, and any related statement.

-Automatic Change of Judge.
+Change of Judge if Plea Withdrawn.
 A defendant who withdraws a plea after a presentence report is submitted may exercise a change of judge as a matter of right under Rule 10.2 if the defendant has not previously exercised that right.

 Rule 17.5.
 Withdrawal of a Plea